msu-cse-outreach/technovation-book/_sources/7-Spotlights/spotlight4.rst

 One thing about that age is you’re not too keen on things that adults simply tell you are important.
 I got into software when I was 12 because i wanted to make friends, and I learned that—through my computer—I could do it, and that’s why I learned how to code…It had nothing to do with the fact that someone thought engineering was a good career for me.”

+Think about the questions below:

+1. Why do you think girls lose interest in STEM jobs?
+2. What coding activities would have gotten you interested in coding?
+3. How would you try to make teenage girls interested in code?

 .. image:: img/sara-chipps.png
     :width: 600px
     :align: center